Idols (album): Background and themes

 Idols was created over the course of four years in Leeds, a deliberate choice to work close to where Yungblud grew up, and has been called his most ambitious work yet.
 Yungblud referred to it as "a project with no limitations".
 The album was issued as a double LP, with the first part released on 20 June 2025.
 This initial 12-track collection features the singles "Hello Heaven, Hello", "Lovesick Lullaby", and "Zombie".

 Harrison referred to the project as "a love letter to self-reclamation... to rock music... [and] to life; in all its fucking madness".
 Instead of focusing on singles, the creation process for Idols revolved around "feeling and world-building".
 He intended to challenge the ideas of "identity" by trying to strengthen one's self-worth and looking inward for answers about identity before looking at other people.
 Another theme he explores on the album is his own masculinity, a thought that he considers "a crazy thing to say in 2025".
 It marks a shift in his career, drawing influence from Britpop as well as a variety of artists, including Oasis, the Verve, Primal Scream, My Chemical Romance, David Bowie and Madonna.

 Promotion

 Shortly after the album's announcement, Harrison shared cities for his upcoming North American and European tour from August to October 2025.

 Commercial performance

 Idols debuted atop the UK Albums Charts selling 25,947 units in its first week.

-In the US, the album debuted at number 73 on the Billboard 200 and number 15 on the Top Rock & Alternative Albums charts selling more than 11,000 pure album sales.
+In the US, the album debuted at number 73 on the Billboard 200 and number 15 on the Top Rock & Alternative Albums charts, selling more than 11,000 pure album sales.
+As of February 2026, it has sold 126,000 equivalent album units in the United States.

 Track listing

-All tracks are produced by Matt Schwartz, except Japanese edition which includes a bonus track produced by Schwartz and Yungblud.
+All tracks are produced by Matt Schwartz, except where noted.